Buffalo Bills vs. New Orleans Saints NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Saints stats and trends

-- New Orleans' games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- New Orleans has eclipsed the over/under in 60% of its opportunities this year (six times over 10 games with a set point total).

-- New Orleans is 5-3 against the spread and 4-4 overall in games when it scores more than 17.6 points.
+- New Orleans is 5-3 against the spread and 4-4 overall when the team records more than 17.6 points.

-- The Saints have turned the ball over 11 times, 13 fewer times than the Bills have forced turnovers (24).
+- The Saints have 11 giveaways this season, while the Bills have 24 takeaways.

 Home and road insights

-- New Orleans has covered the spread twice at home, and is 2-2 overall there, this year.
+- New Orleans has two wins against the spread, and is 2-2 overall, at home this season.

-- This season, in four home games, New Orleans has hit the over three times.
+- This year, in four home games, New Orleans has hit the over three times.

-- Away from home, the Bills have one win ATS (1-2) as 4.5-point favorites or more.
+- The Bills have one win ATS (1-2) as 6-point favorites or more on the road.

-- In three of five road games this season, Buffalo has hit the over.
+- This year, in five road games, Buffalo has gone over the total three times.

 Powered by Data Skrive.